 The most interesting health benefits of geranium include its ability to lower stress levels, reduce inflammation, relieve pain, improve kidney health, strengthen the immune system, and ease digestion.

-The name geranium is actually quite general, and does not specify one particular type of plant, as more than 200 species fall under this broad term.
+The name geranium is quite general and it refers to over 200 species of plants under the family of Geraniaceae.
 Here, we are discussing Geranium pelargonium, also known as rose-scented geranium, which is the only known species that can safely be consumed.
-This evergreen perennial is actually native to the southern region of Africa, but has been exported throughout the world as popular garden plants, but also as a medicinal herb.
+This evergreen perennial is actually native to the southern region of Africa but has been exported throughout the world as popular garden plant and as a medicinal herb.